ddaugher/alexa_photon_temp_humidity/README.md

-Particle Photon and Amazon Echo
+Particle and Amazon Echo
 ------------------------

-I based my project on this repository ![Particle Alexa]https://github.com/krvarma/Particle_Alexa

-A couple of weeks back I purchased an Amazon Echo.
+Couple of weeks back I received my Amazon Echo.
+First thing came to mind is to try integrating with Particle (especially after reading this post http://community.particle.io/t/alexa-open-spark-and-amazon-echo-hackathon/11318/13).
 Here is the project I worked.

-The Particle application is really simple, just read temperature and humidity from a DHT11 sensor.
+The Particle application is really simple, just read temperature and humidity from a DHT22 sensor.
 Also it has two functions to control two LEDs Red and Green.
-The firmware exposes four functions. *gettmpf* returns temperature (Fahrenheit), *gettmpc* returns temperature (celsius), *gethmd* returns humidity and *ctrlled* controls the LEDS attached to D2 and D6.
+The firmware exposes three functions. *gettmp* returns temperature, *gethmd* returns humidity and *ctrlled* controls the LEDS attached to D2 and D6.

 On the Amazon Echo side, we have to use Alexa Skill Set to interact with it.
 For this I have created one Alexa Skill Set.
 Following are some of the interactions possible:

 **One-Shot Modal**
-User: *Alexa, ask particle, what is the temperature celsius*
-Alexa: *Temperature is 23 degree*

-User: *Alexa, ask particle, what is the temperature fahrenheit*
-Alexa: *Temperature is 75 degree*

-User: *Alexa, ask particle, what is the temperature*
+User: Alexa, ask particle, what is the temperature*
-Alexa: *Temperature is 75 degree*
+Alexa: *Temperature is 30 degree*

 User: *Alexa ask particle, what is the humidity*
 Alexa: *Humidity is 76%*